The Multi-Model Database Dilemma

 A data management solution that delivers on these true multi-model database capabilities will empower organizations with the agility and flexibility to tackle complex use cases while reducing data storage and compute costs, knocking down data silos, and without compromising on efficiency or ease-of-use.

 This vision is driving ChaosSearch to pave the way toward the future of enterprise class data management.
-Our award-winning Data Lake Platform delivers multi-model support for the most critical and diverse data access models needed by today’s businesses: full-text search across multi-structured data sets (including, most commonly, log data), relational analytics using SQL, and support for machine learning models is coming next.
+Our award-winning Cloud Data Platform delivers multi-model support for the most critical and diverse data access models needed by today’s businesses: full-text search across multi-structured data sets (including, most commonly, log data), relational analytics using SQL, and support for machine learning models is coming next.

 Are you ready to experience the world’s first true multi-model platform?